Alliance Air Flight 7412: Flight recorders analysis

 At 07:32 a.m, the aircraft reached Patna.
 It was at 1.2 nmi from the DME.
 As per the approach chart, the aircraft should have been at an altitude of 610 to 650 ft while it was at a distance of 1.2 nmi.
 The aircraft, however, was at an altitude of 1,280 ft.
 By this point, the crew should have discussed on the next course of action.
 Captain Sohanpal, however, didn't discuss his next action to Captain Bagga and instead immediately decided to request a 360 degree orbit to Patna ATC, which was granted.
 This was not in accordance with the Standard Operating Manual (SOP) of Alliance Air and would have probably caused confusion with Captain Bagga due to the unusual decision from Captain Sohanpal.
 Alliance Air approach manual stated that the crew should have initiated a missed approach procedure.
 The airspeed, at the time, was still at 130 knots.

 Following the aircraft's clearance to orbit, the flight crew initiated a steep left turn and then a right turn.
 The flight crew made a zig zag motion again, with 21 degree to the left, 14 degree to the right, 47 degree to the left and 30 degree to the right.
 The pitch was changed from nose down to 8 degree nose up, before it eventually reached 16 degree nose up.
 The airspeed then dropped from 130 to 122 kn.
 It eventually dropped to 119 kn.
 Both pilots didn't realize that the speed had dropped.
 Captain Bagga was looking out the runway while Captain Sohanpal was busy with conversation.
 The low speed of the aircraft caused the activation of the stick shaker, warning the crew on the impending stall condition.

 Within 2 seconds, the engine thrust was increased and the aircraft started to climb.
 The landing gear was retracted.
 The crew then decided to switch the flap angle from 40 degree to 15 degree.
 This was the correct procedure for a go-around, not a stall recovery.
 When confronted by a stall, the crew should have applied full engine thrust and reduced the aircraft's nose pitch.
 They also shouldn't have changed the aircraft's flap configuration.
-The switching of the flap to 15 degree caused a substantial loss of lift due to the reduction of upwards airflow.
+The switching of the flap to 15 degree caused a substantial loss of lift due to the reduction of downwards airflow.
 Six seconds later, the aircraft attained a high rate of descent.
 The wings no longer generated enough lift.
 The nose angle remained in up position.
 The aircraft had completely stalled by this time and even though thrust had been increased to the maximum possible on both engines, recovery was not possible.